 You may have heard people say that cracking knuckles leads to arthritis.
-There's no medical evidence to support that belief, but it is possible that cracking knuckles a lot over a long period of time could cause problems like swelling or reduced grip strength.
+There's no medical evidence to support that, but it is possible that cracking knuckles a lot over a long period of time could cause problems like swelling or reduced grip strength.

 Knuckle cracking is probably a good habit to break.
-In addition to the chance that it might cause future problems, joint cracking can annoy other people.
+Besides the chance that it might cause future problems, joint cracking can annoy other people.
 Why risk turning off a crush, a job interviewer, or someone you're trying to impress?